sonofmartinus/arrozcondulce/README.md

 ## Configure

-To use the theme, add `theme = 'risotto'` to your site's `config.toml`, or `theme: risotto` to your `config.yaml` respectively.
+To use the theme, add `theme = 'arrozcondulce'` to your site's `config.toml`, or `theme: arrozcondulce` to your `config.yaml` respectively.

 See `exampleSite/config.toml` for the theme-specific parameters you need to add to your site's `config.toml` or `config.yaml` to configure the theme.

 ### Colour palettes

-risotto uses the [base16 framework](https://github.com/chriskempson/base16) to define colour schemes that can be used with the `theme.palette` parameter.
+arrozcondulce uses the [base16 framework](https://github.com/chriskempson/base16) to define colour schemes that can be used with the `theme.palette` parameter.
 A selection of 16 palettes (10 dark, 6 light) are bundled with the theme: `apprentice`, `base16-dark`, `base16-light`, `dracula`, `gruvbox-dark`, `gruvbox-light`, `material`, `papercolor-dark`, `papercolor-light`, `solarized-dark`, `solarized-light`, `tender`, `tokyo-night-dark`, `tokyo-night-light`, `windows-95` and `windows-95-light`.
 The default is `base16-dark`.